Search

-4 Best things about living in Marin
+4 Best Things About Living in Marin

 Marin County lies just beyond the Golden Gate Bridge.
 Living in Marin means having the best of both worlds: a small-town lifestyle at your fingertips with a large metropolitan area in close proximity.
 With an average population of 16,000, Marin consists of communities where neighbors feel like family.
 Here are four of the best things about living in Marin County.